wldasf/wldasf.github.io/README.md

-# A website to post blogs
+# A website for blogs